deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/Chainlink-Betting-Game-on-Avalanche.md

 Betting game application on top left hand corner
 And here it is our little dice game and we can play the game ,well first we have got the max bet that’s the exact amount of ethereum cryptocurrency thar we send to the smart contract.
 And the balance is your current wallet balance of your account which is connected to the metamask

-Lets bet the 0.5 ethereum, then lets playing…….
+Lets bet the 0.5 ethereum, then lets playing.